yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-1.md

 The first two actions only update the state resources.
 Our behavior is run but the `if (this.button.justUpdated)` check prevents anything from happening.
-The third action causes the behavior to run as well, this time passing the `if` check and printing the message based on prior updates.
+The third action causes the behavior to run as well.
+This time the `if` check passes and it logs the message based on prior updates.

 Of course they don't need to be in separate actions.